coelhucas/lucascoelho.dev/_posts/2018-03-26-ai-thinking-pong.md

 # Introduction

-<p> Hello!
-Today I'm gonna talk about part of the creation process of a simple pong game using the open-source *Godot Game Engine* for my
-presentation and lessons called *Introduction to game programming*, where I take a short presentation about the *Godot's* organization, nodes, scenes, GDScript and stuff, followed by the practices, seeing some of the interface and quickly going to the code.
+Hello!
+Today I'm gonna talk about part of the creation process of a simple pong game using the open-source *Godot Game Engine* for my presentation and lessons called *Introduction to game programming*, where I take a short presentation about the *Godot's* organization, nodes, scenes, GDScript and stuff, followed by the practices, seeing some of the interface and quickly going to the code.
 And here's when the thing start.
 The idea is to create a simple pong game to explain how each (some of) node type works, how to use correctly the syntax